 Some of them have been turning to lawyer Blair Pritchett, a partner at McInnes Cooper in St. John’s.

-He led a half day seminar on Tuesday at Memorial University to brief them about what they’ll have to look out for when pot is legalized.
+He led a half-day seminar on Tuesday at Memorial University to brief them about what they’ll have to look out for when the pot is legalized.

 He said it also isn’t clear how many people will start smoking weed when it’s finally legal.

 “There’s a small part of me that thinks that this may be another Y2K phenomenon,” he said.

 “That [day] will come along and the world will keep spinning, and the people that consume marijuana in their own time in their own way will continue to do so and we won’t see a serious change in circumstances.”

 One of the things employers will want to do is make sure their employees aren’t using or impaired from marijuana while at work.

 Pritchett said in Canada employers can only test employees for intoxication if there’s reasonable cause, or if it’s suspected following a workplace accident.

 “It’s certainly not like the United States where you can randomly test your workforce as you see fit,” he said.